elasticio/groovy-component/README.md

 ### Calling an external REST API

-The following code sends a request to an external REST API using The JAX-RS client API](https://docs.oracle.com/javaee/7/api/javax/ws/rs/client/package-summary.html).
+The following code sends a request to an external REST API using [The JAX-RS client API](https://docs.oracle.com/javaee/7/api/javax/ws/rs/client/package-summary.html).
 The response is packed into a [Message](https://javadoc.io/doc/io.elastic/sailor-jvm/latest/io/elastic/api/Message.html) and emitted.

 ````java